Frequently Asked Questions

 When and where do I get my student ID card?

 Student IDs are obtained at the Public Safety office on Level A of the main Medical School building.
-Students will go to Public Safety during Orientation to get their ID card.
+You will be receive information from the Graduate School about the option of getting your ID before the start of classes.
+Otherwise, you will go to Public Safety during Orientation to get your ID card.

 When and where do I get a parking pass?

 You may get an annual parking pass at the Public Safety office when you get your ID card.
 Students park in the Plantation Street Garage at a rate of $4.00/week which is deducted from their paycheck.
 Shuttle buses run every 7 - 10 minutes from the garage to the Third Road shuttle drop off, weekdays from 5:30am to 9:00pm.
 Students are allowed to park on campus after 5:00pm Mon-Fri and on weekends and holidays.
 Click here to see a map with the Plantation Street Garage: http://http://inside.umassmed.edu/parking/index.aspx

 A umassmed.edu email account will be established for you.
 You will receive an email from Information Services or from the Registrar with instrucitons on how to activate your account.
 If you haven's received this email by July 1, please contact Ginna Behn at firstname.lastname@example.org.

 As an international student, do I need to meet with anyone at the university upon my arrival?